 - Being within 6 feet for 15 minutes of a presumed, or diagnosed case, or a person diagnosed within two days after contact

-- Students who are not fully vaccinated after a close contact in a classroom or other class-type school setting do NOT have to quarantine if masks were being worn appropriately and consistently by both the person with COVID-19 and the potentially exposed person. *Non-vaccinated students will quarantine after exposure as defined.
+- Students who are up-to-date with vaccinations after a close contact in a classroom or other class-type school setting do NOT have to quarantine if masks were being worn appropriately and consistently by both the person with COVID-19 and the potentially exposed person. *Non-vaccinated students will quarantine after exposure as defined.

 - Students who have tested positive for Covid-19 within the past three months and recovered and do not have symptoms do not have to quarantine.